Walgreens The Thread

 Who is at risk for pneumonia?

-• Age: Children younger than 2 and adults 65 and older have a higher risk for pneumonia
+• Age: Children age 5 and younger and adults age 65 and older are at a higher risk for pneumonia.

-• Lung disease, such as asthma, chronic obstructive pulmonary disorder (COPD) or cystic fibrosis
+• Lung disease, such as asthma, chronic obstructive pulmonary disease (COPD) or cystic fibrosis.

 There are also other health conditions that can increase your risk of developing pneumonia.